 This Mushroom Lentil Loaf with Cranberries will make a wonderful addition to your Christmas or Thanksgiving meal, or just for a regular dinner.

-I love to serve it with my Healthy No Oil Roasted Potatoes, Vegan Green Bean Casserole, steamed vegetables and lashings of gravy.
+I love to serve it with my Healthy No Oil Roasted Potatoes, Vegan Green Bean Casserole, steamed vegetables, vegan mashed sweet potatoes and lashings of gravy.
 And if I want to push the boat out some crispy Vegan Yorkshire Puddings.
 It works really well with the gravy from my original meatloaf recipe here and also with my Red Wine Vegan Gravy.

 It's also awesome served with fluffy, buttery mashed potato or simply with lots of vegetables on the side.